 Those benefitting from maintenance grants/ loans (70% helpful) and bursary/scholarships (79% helpful) see them as being less helpful, relative to contributions from family and friends.

-The financial support identified as the least helpful is the disabled students’ allowance, which 4 in 10 (39%) say it has not helped enough or at all.

 Q13.
 How confident do you feel, if at all, that you will be able to manage your finances over the next 12 months?
 Base: All respondents (n = 1051)